-Recovering the Spirit of Prophecy: Empowering the Resurgence of First-Century Christianity
+Recovering the Spirit of Prophecy

-In order to understand God’s purposes in the earth, each generation must ask itself the same questions that were posed by threatening to the leaders of Judah when they returned to Jerusalem following the Babylonian exile: “Who in the world are you, and what on earth do you think you’re doing?”
+In order to understand God’s purposes in the earth, each generation must ask itself the same questions that were posed by those who were threatening the leaders of Judah when they returned to Jerusalem following the Babylonian exile: “Who in the world are you, and what on earth do you think you’re doing?”
 (Ezra 5:1−3).
 These questions penetrate to the very core of human existence, for they require conclusions first to identity and second to function—first, to being, second, to doing.

 Much of humanity is simply clueless.
 They stumble blindly about with no clear sense of personal identity or purpose in life.
 When asked who they are and what they are doing, they often demonstrate both their ignorance and their apathy, glibly exclaiming, “I don’t know, and I don’t care!”
 These are the blind who lead the blind in a staggering lurch toward the yawning ditch of oblivion.
 Their faceless anonymity is played out on the stage of purposeless existence, and they are destined for interment in an unmarked grave.

 Unfortunately, the Christian church frequently can be accurately described by this pitiful appraisal of humanity in general More often than not Christians are anointed with blissful ignorance, and they saunter along in apathetic stupor.
 Those Christians who are both religious and ignorant and apathetic are doubly dangerous both to themselves and to the world about them, for they cloak their ignorance and prejudice in the holy garments of religiosity, and they can mask their sloth as “waiting on the Lord.”